10 Facts about Vatican City Refugees

-The Vatican has taken several Syrian refugees in over the last few months.
+The Vatican has taken in several Syrian refugees over the last few months.
 In April of 2016, Pope Francis took 12 Muslim Syrians from three different families into the Vatican as refugees.
 In June, he welcomed nine more Syrians as Vatican City refugees, seeming very symbolic to many individuals throughout Europe and the rest of the world.
 The refugees that were brought into the Vatican were very grateful for the Pope’s “gesture of hope” and some even went on to call him a savior.

 Being a refugee is difficult but being a refugee in Vatican City is not only difficult but also very interesting due to the uniqueness of the situation.
-Here are ten facts about Vatican City refugees:
+Here are 10 facts about Vatican City refugees:

 - The Greek island of Lesbos is where many Syrian refugees are being held and where the Pope took in a portion of the refugees in Vatican City.
 Most of the refugees on the island of Lesbos feel as though they are trapped as prisoners in the neglected detention center.
 They are also constantly at risk of being sent back to Turkey due to a new deportation deal between the E.U. and Turkey.

 - The refugees the Pope took from Greece on his visit in April consisted of three families whose homes had been bombed in the Syrian war.
 After bringing these refugees to the Vatican, the Pope declared that he wanted to make a gesture of welcome for the refugees.

 - Even though many thought the Pope’s action in taking in these refugees were on a whim, his actions were actually carefully thought out and had involved a large amount of planning and paperwork for not only the Vatican and Italy, but also Greece.

 - The Pope’s refugees will all be taken care of by the Catholic charitable association, Sant’Egidio, which will help care for the families and assist them in finding work.